 - proposed projects that correspond with your educational/professional goals

-relative to full grants
+relative to Study/Research Grants

 - previous research experience (this can come in many forms)

 - well developed, specific goals; concise proposal detailing the plan to achieve those goals